grycap/ec3/doc/source/ec3.rst

 * ``token`` indicates the OpenID token associated to the credential.
 This field is used in the OCCI and also to authenticate with the InfrastructureManager.
-To refer to the output of a command you must use the function "file(command)" as shown in the examples.
+To refer to the output of a command you must use the function "command(command)" as shown in the examples.

 An example of the auth file::